 John Barker is the Principal of John Barker Law.
-He qualified as a lawyer in 1992.
-After several years working in banking and finance litigation for a major New Zealand law firm, John turned his legal focus towards food and beverage - specialising particularly in the wine industry.
+He qualified as a lawyer in 1993.
+After several years working in banking and finance litigation for a major New Zealand law firm, John turned his legal focus towards food and beverage - specializing particularly in the wine industry.

-John has accrued more than 20 years’ experience in the international food and beverage sector specialising in law and policy roles within private legal practice, government and industry organisations.
+John has accrued more than 20 years’ experience in the international food and beverage sector specializing in law and policy roles within private legal practice, government and industry organisations.
 For 10 years, he was General Counsel and General Manager Advocacy and Trade for New Zealand Winegrowers, the national wine industry association.
 In that role he has led the wine industry’s involvement in such decisive policy developments as the enactment and implementation of the Wine Act 2003 and the Geographical Indications (Wine and Spirits) Registration Act 2006.
 Prior to that, he worked for the New Zealand Food Safety Authority and Freehills in Australia in the areas of wine law, trade marks and anti-counterfeiting.

 John’s prize-winning doctoral thesis dealt with the international regulation of the wine industry.
 He continues to be engaged with teaching and research having convened a Wine Law LLM course at the University of Auckland and been an annual guest lecturer for the Master of Business and Science in Vineyard and Winery Management at Bordeaux Sciences Agro.
-He is a regular speaker at conferences and has contributed to numerous publications including the recently released Global Wine Regulation and the 4th edition of the world-renowned Oxford Companion to Wine 4th Ed.
+He is a regular speaker at conferences and has contributed to numerous publications including the text Global Wine Regulation and the 4th edition of the world-renowned Oxford Companion to Wine 4th Ed.